MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 ## Verifying Install

-Independent of which method you selected each of the following commands should be able to run to verify successfull install of components needed to get started
+Independent of which method you selected each of the following commands should be able to run to verify successful install of components needed to get started.

 1. Power Platform CLI is installed